wittfabian/djangae/docs/pagination.md

  - Counting on the datastore is slow; traditional pagination counts the dataset
  - Skipping results on the datastore is slow; if you slice a query, App Engine literally skips the entities up to the lower bound

+Djangae provides two pagination tools:

+1. `djangae.core.paginator`.
+This just provides a `Paginator` class similar to Django's, mostly just for compatability.
+It avoids the issue of counting large numbers by not supporting the counting aspects, but it doesn't solve the issue of offsets being slow.
+2. `djangae.contrib.pagination`.
+This provides a complete pagination solution for the Datastore.
+This article focusses on this.

 ## So, what does djangae.contrib.pagination do?

 This app provides two things that work together to efficiently paginate datasets on the datastore: